Most farms start with soil and sunshine. Moonflower Farms in Houston started with space.

 Explore Experiences at Moonflower Farms

-Ready to see it for yourself?
+Ready to experience it for yourself?
+Book one of these Houston farm experiences:

 - 🌱 Houston Hydroponic Greenhouse Farm Tour

-- 💧 Intro to Urban Farming & Hydroponics
+- 💧 Intro to Urban Farming & Hydroponics Class

 - 💼 Build a Microgreens Business & Sell to Restaurants